How to Set Boundaries After Burnout (Without Guilt or Pressure)

 In reality, the opposite is often true.

-When your energy is protected, you can show up more fully in the areas that truly matter.
+When your energy is protected, you can show up more fully where it matters.

 They make sustainable connection possible.